Tarun-Rajan99/MSc-Project/03_working_notebooks/EDA_notes.md

 **source user & destination user**: The source user is the idenitity initiating the request and the destination user is the account user on the target machine

+**source computer & destination computer**: The physical machines involved, the source computer is where the request originates and the destination computer is the target being authenticated against.